cmermingas/gomez_touger/_pages/criminal/expungements.md

 Your criminal record can include all arrests and criminal charges, regardless of whether you were convicted or plead guilty.
 Having a criminal record can affect your ability to get housing, jobs, government benefits, loans and permits for firearms.
 Depending on the offense, a record may also prevent you from enlisting in the military.

 In some cases, you can have your criminal record sealed or expunged.
 Sealing a record makes it unavailable to the general public.
 Expunging a record makes it unavailable to other entities.
 Expungements can be complex, so you may want to work with a lawyer. peak with an attorney at {{ site.data.business.name }}, to learn whether your record is eligible for sealing or expungement.
-To schedule a free consultation with our Tampa expungements attorneys, please call {{ site.data.locations.tampa.phone }}.
+To schedule a free consultation with our Tampa expungements attorneys, please call {{ site.data.business.locations.tampa.phone }}.

 ## Expunging A Record In Florida